judiebig/DR-DiffuSE/README.md

 # DR-DiffuSE

+Update 11.19: In our recent work "DOSE: Diffusion Dropout with Adaptive Prior for Speech Enhancement, NeurIPS, 2023", we revisited why condition collapse happens -- (1) error accumulation (by finite iterative steps (mathematical) and learning errors (sample & true errors)), (2) non-dominent position of condition factor.
+We find the condition factor does help x_t recover x_0.
+Please read our recent work for more details.

+We found that the neural network architecture also affects the participation of conditional factors - an unreasonable neural network architecture may mislead and affect the conclusions (see the preliminary section in DOSE).
+Since in this work, we first use a compression operation to compress x_t and c along the channel dimension, we are concerned whether it will have a significant impact on the results -- we claimed we follow the SR3 setup, but in practice we just use compression operation (at the beginning).
+For the rigor of our conclusions, we decide to retest our approach and also investigate whether ddpm can be used as a data augmentation strategy for regression problems.
+Please give us some time to figure out the above.
+If you have any problems, feel free to contact us (wxtai AT outlook.com).

 ---
 ## Brief
 This is the implementation of **DR-DiffuSE** (Revisiting Denoising Diffusion Probabilistic Models for Speech Enhancement: Condition Collapse, Efficiency and Refinement) by **PyTorch**.